natep1123/natep1123/README.md

 **Summary:**

-A full-stack ball-bounce game built in **Next.js** framework.It features dynamic animations, interactive gameplay, a responsive UI, profile creation, GitHub authentication, guest mode, highscore storage, a user leaderboard and an about page.
+A full-stack ball-bounce game built in **Next.js** framework and deployed with Vercel.
+It features dynamic animations, interactive gameplay, a responsive UI, profile creation, GitHub authentication, guest mode, highscore storage, a user leaderboard and an about page.

 **Tech:**
+- Next.js
 - NextAuth
-- Next.js
 - React.js
 - MongoDB, Mongoose
 - Axios